ryan4yin/pulumi-proxmox/README.md

 - [ ] fix github actions, build and upload resource plugin to github releases automatically.
 - [ ] set resource plugin download url(github releases).

+## Installation

+1. Resources plugin for Linux are available as tarballs in the [release](https://github.com/ryan4yin/pulumi-proxmox/releases) page.
+1. Follow the installation instructions in releases to install the resource plugin and the python sdk.
+1. for other languages, ​​please install sdk from source in the `sdk` folder.

-## Build the provider
+## Build and Install the provider From Source

 In order to properly build the sdks, the following tools are expected:
 - `pulumictl` (See the project's README for installation instructions: https://github.com/pulumi/pulumictl)

+to build all the sdks, you need install and set up all the 4 language sdks first: go/dotnet/python/nodejs.

-then use the following command to build all sdks:
+then use the following command to build the resource plugin and all the sdks:

 ```shell
 make build_sdks
 ```

-## Installation

->Currently only supports python sdk, other languages ​​please install sdk from source.

-1. Resources plugin for Linux are available as tarballs in the [release](https://github.com/ryan4yin/pulumi-proxmox/releases) page.
-1. Follow the installation instructions in releases to install the resource plugin and the python sdk.

-## Building From Source

-This package is available in many languages in the standard packaging formats.
+### Install Resource Plugin

-first, build and install resource plugin, **this is necessary before you install any language's sdk**:
+first, build and install resource plugin:

 ```shell
 make install_resource_plugin
 ```

-then install the language's sdks and every thing will be allright.

 **Note**: Installing package directly from the package registry like pypi/npm/nuget is not supported yet, you need to install package from source via `make`.